When does medication safety become counterproductive?

 5. Gertman D, Blackman H, Marble J, et al. The SPAR-H human reliability analysis method.
 Prepared for The Division of Risk Analysis and Applications, Office of Nuclear Regulatory Research, US Nuclear Regulatory Commission (NRC Job Code W6355); Washington, DC; August 2005.

-2 thoughts on “When does medication safety become counterproductive?”
+2 responses to “When does medication safety become counterproductive?”

 1. Jerry the toughest thing is convincing Administration that these additional technologies require additional staff to use properly.
 Especially in the beginning, nursing, physician and pharmacist coverages need to be increased.
 Most of the time Administration feels technology allows them to decrease staffing.
 They want patient safety AND decreases in staffing.
 This is obtainable after the system is seasoned and optimized.